-Some climbers take prescription medications such as acetazolamide or nifedipine (Procardia) to help treat or prevent symptoms of HAPE.
+- Medication.
+Some climbers take prescription medications such as acetazolamide or nifedipine (Adalat CC, Procardia) to help treat or prevent symptoms of HAPE.
 To prevent HAPE, medication is started at least one day before ascent.

 Lifestyle and home remedies

 - Keep blood pressure under control.
 If you have high blood pressure, take your medications as prescribed and check your blood pressure regularly.
 Record the results.
 Ask your doctor for your target blood pressure.

 - Manage other medical conditions.
 Address any underlying medical conditions, such as controlling your glucose levels if you have diabetes.